 Do your children fancy presenting the news or the weather?
 Seeing presenters live on air?
 Then head to the Public Space at BBC Tours Birmingham on Level 7 of the Mailbox.
 Admission is free to the visitor centre; just turn up, it is open seven days a week and have a photograph taken with Doctor Who’s Tardis.

 If you want to go on the 90-minute tour and peek behind the scenes, book in advance but charges apply.

 Find Tolkien inspirations

 Many parts of Birmingham are connected to Tolkien, author of The Hobbit and The Lord of the Rings, who grew up in the city.
-Parts of it inspired the imaginary people and places in his epic fantasy tales, one of which is Sarehole Mill.
+Parts of it inspired the imaginary people and places in his epic fantasy tales.
 Go and take a look; the visitor centre, cafe and gardens are free, though there is an admission charge to get inside the mill house.